all-in-one-of/snippets/Z.md

 # Trix

-- use noise as mask, and brush places
+- use surface noise as mask, and brush places with clay buildup